-- When flashing needs splicing, the ends should be overlapped a minimum of 4" (100 mm) and sealed with a compatible mastic. - Corner flashing also requires sealing overlapping ends. - Watertight end dams are suggested where horizontal flashing terminates. - Flashing generally should extend 8" (200 mm) above the bottom of the flashing and be fastened to the backup. - Through wall flashing at the base of the walls should be located 2" or 3" (50 or 75 mm) above finished grade.
-In the northern climates, the brickwork should be at least 6" (150 mm) above grade. - Any cavity space below the flashing at the wall base should be completely filled with mortar. - When flashing is placed over a brick, block, or concrete wall adjacent to habitable rooms, a thin bed of mortar or compatible mastic must be spread onto the brick, block, or concrete walls before the flashing is set in place. - Flashing should be noncorrosive and nonstaining.
+- When flashing needs splicing, the ends should be overlapped a minimum of 100 mm and sealed with a compatible mastic. - Corner flashing also requires sealing overlapping ends. - Watertight end dams are suggested where horizontal flashing terminates. - Flashing generally should extend 200 mm above the bottom of the flashing and be fastened to the backup. - Through wall flashing at the base of the walls should be located 150 mm above finished grade. - Any cavity space below the flashing at the wall base should be completely filled with mortar. - When flashing is placed over a brick, block, or concrete wall adjacent to habitable rooms, a thin bed of mortar or compatible mastic must be spread onto the brick, block, or concrete walls before the flashing is set in place. - Flashing should be noncorrosive and nonstaining.
 Copper and galvanized steel may stain adjacent masonry.
 Copper and stainless steel require a protective material when they are placed next to a steel angle. - Impregnated felt, polyethylene, aluminum or lead should not be used as flashing.